 "We've got to thank the Newtown club and also the Sharks' top side for the development of the players," Dallalana said.

-"We're seeing guys come and down in grades and get experience through the system ...
+"We're seeing guys come up and down in grades and get experience through the system ...
 You can see later in the year that obviously helps with their development.

 "That's all you can ask for as a coach – to see guys progress with their career and take the opportunity.
 I say to the group all the time, if you get an opportunity to play in a higher grade you take it with both hands."